PolusAI/image-tools/utils/polus-filepattern-util/docs/source/Examples.rst

     ...

-The above output only shows the first three ``file``s returned by ``fp()`` for demosntration.
+The above output only shows the first three ``file``s returned by ``fp()`` for demonstration.
 Every iteration returns a list of dictionaries, where each dictionary contains a ``file`` key whos value is an ``imglib.Path`` object to a file location, and then the remaining key/value pairs are the variables in the ``pattern`` and the extracted value.

 The reason why a list is returned is because all dictionaries in the list will have identical values, or a range of values supplied when constructing the iterator.
-As an example, let's say we each iteration to return all files associated with the same column.
+As an example, let's say on each iteration we want to return all files associated with the same column.
 We could modify the iterator constructor to group the list of files returned by column as follows: